Updated on 19th November 2025 | 11:59 am | #CATCutoff2025

 Being an average student does not necessarily mean that you are someone with a poor academic foundation and weak analytical skills.

-You need to understand that you have what it takes to get into an IIM and are viable to crack any sort of examination that comes in your way, provided you work smartly and analyze your own learning pattern.
+You need to understand that you have what it takes to get into an IIM and are capable of cracking any sort of examination that comes your way, provided you work smartly and analyse your own learning pattern.
 Consistency is mandatory.
-Focus on your objectives and re-invent your working pattern in other formats.
+Focus on your objectives and reinvent your working pattern in other formats.

 Meticulous management of your time will help you stay focused.
-Breaking up your studying time into small chunks helps concentrate more and mind mapping can straightaway hit the nail on the coffin and help you ace CAT or any competitive test for that matter.
+Breaking up your studying time into small chunks helps you concentrate more, and mind mapping can straightaway hit the nail on the coffin and help you ace CAT or any competitive test for that matter.

-The CAT exam represents a milestone in the life of several candidates.
+The CAT exam represents a milestone in the lives of several candidates.
 Therefore, they need to plan their entire CAT Exam Preparation extremely carefully.
-This is where the CAT Cut Off and the CAT Score come into play.
+This is where the CAT cutoff and the CAT Score come into play.

 Every candidate has a basic idea of what they can achieve in the CAT exam with a good level of preparation.
-Keeping this in mind, the candidate needs to build a shortlist of Business Scores that they can aspire for.
-While making this shortlist, the candidate must acknowledge the selection criteria and usual CAT cutoff scores of said institutes.
+Keeping this in mind, the candidate needs to build a shortlist of business scores for which they can aspire.
+While making this shortlist, the candidate must acknowledge the institute's selection criteria and usual CAT scores.

 These selection criteria are usually available on the college website itself or on some other internet source.
-With the help of the selection criteria, the candidate can make a realistic estimate of the Business Schools that the candidate has a fair chance of getting selected.
+With the help of the selection criteria, the candidate can make a realistic estimate of the B-schools for which the candidate has a fair chance of getting selected.

-Summarize the course curriculum - Identify and prioritize the topics that require the most amount of attention that require deep learning.
-You can refer to the previous year's CAT question papers, question banks framed specifically for the candidates and the individual weightage of each section in the CAT exam.
+Start by identifying and prioritising the topics that require the most attention and deep learning.
+You can refer to the actual CAT question papers, question banks framed specifically for the candidates and the individual weightage of each section in the CAT exam.

 Devote your time to Online Sectional Tests